 Get medical help right away if you experience swelling, dizziness or fainting, difficulty breathing, irregular heartbeat, severe swelling of the abdomen, skin rash, easy bleeding or bruising, sores in the mouth or throat, or symptoms of infection (such as fever and sore throat).

 Your doctor will closely monitor you and your blood counts and liver tests while you are receiving docetaxel.

 How to use Docetaxel Vial

 Read the Patient Information Leaflet available from your pharmacist.
 Consult your doctor, nurse or pharmacist if you have any questions.

 This medication is given by injection into a vein by a health care professional, generally over 1 hour every 3 weeks or as directed by your doctor.
-The dosage and frequency is based on your medical condition and response to therapy.
+The dosage and frequency is based on your medical condition, body size, and response to treatment.

 Your doctor may prescribe pre-medications (e.g., corticosteroids such as dexamethasone) to prevent side effects like swelling (fluid retention/edema) and allergic reactions.
 These are generally started 1 day before treatment and continued for a total of 3 days.
 Carefully follow your doctor's orders to prepare for your treatment.
 If you forget to take your pre-medication, or do not take it on schedule, tell your doctor or nurse before you receive your docetaxel treatment.

 You Might Also Like